cblair28/Mobile-Device-Autocomplete/README.md

 Finally, AutocompleteMain is the main method to test the classes.
 To compile/run this code, declare a new AutocompleteProvider in the main method, then use the train and getWords methods.
-I've provided an example, where I put the example input and output.
+I've provided an example, where I put the sample input and output.
 The input/output is:

 train("The third thing that I need to tell you is that this thing does not think thoroughly.")